1974 Major League Baseball postseason: Baltimore Orioles vs. Oakland Athletics

-In the third postseason meeting between these two teams, the Athletics once again defeated the Orioles, this time in four games, to advance to the World Series for the third year in a row.
+In the third postseason meeting between these two teams, the Athletics once again defeated the Orioles, this time in four games, to advance to the World Series for the third year in a row (in the process denying a rematch of the 1966 World Series between the Orioles and Dodgers).

-The Orioles got the best of Oakland ace Catfish Hunter in Game 1, while the Athletics struck back in Game 2 off a complete game shutout performance from Ken Holtzman.
-Game 3 was a complete game pitcher's duel between Oakland's Vida Blue and Baltimore's Jim Palmer, which the Athletics won 1-0 to go up 2-1 in the series.
+The Orioles got the best of Oakland ace Catfish Hunter in Game 1, while the Athletics struck back in Game 2 off a complete-game shutout performance from Ken Holtzman.
+Game 3 was a complete game pitcher's duel between Oakland's Vida Blue and Baltimore's Jim Palmer, which the Athletics won 1–0 to go up 2–1 in the series as Blue pitched yet another complete game shutout for the Athletics.
 Hunter rebounded for the Athletics in Game 4, as he and Rollie Fingers helped shut down the Orioles' offense to secure the pennant.

-With the win, the Athletics moved up to 2-1 against the Orioles all-time in the postseason.
-The Orioles would not return to the postseason again until 1979.
-This was the last AL pennant won by the Athletics until 1988, where they swept the Boston Red Sox en route to the World Series, where they were upset by the Los Angeles Dodgers in five games.
+With the win, the Athletics moved up to 2–1 against the Orioles all-time in the postseason.
+The Athletics attempted to win a fourth straight pennant the next year, but were swept by the Boston Red Sox.
+They would win their next pennant in 1988 in a sweep over the Red Sox before coming up short in the World Series.

+The Orioles would return to the ALCS in 1979, and won the pennant over the California Angels in four games before falling in the World Series.

 National League Championship Series

 Los Angeles Dodgers vs. Pittsburgh Pirates

-This was the only postseason meeting between the Dodgers and Pirates.
 The Dodgers defeated the Pirates in four games to return to the World Series for the first time since 1966.

-The Dodgers stole Game 1 in Pittsburgh as Don Sutton pitched a complete game shutout, and then took Game 2 after fending off a rally by the Pirates.
-When the series shifted to Los Angeles for Game 3, the Pirates, thanks to stellar pitching performances from starter Bruce Kison and relief pitcher Ramón Hernández, blew out the Dodgers in a 7-0 shutout to avoid a sweep.
+The Dodgers stole Game 1 in Pittsburgh as Don Sutton pitched a complete-game shutout.
+Andy Messersmith pitched six innings of shutout ball and the Dodgers’ bullpen stopped a potential rally by the Pirates to take a 2–0 series lead.
+When the series shifted to Los Angeles for Game 3, Bruce Kison and relief pitcher Ramón Hernández shutout the Dodgers’ offense as the Pirates prevailed in a blowout win.
 However, the Dodgers would respond in Game 4 by thrashing the Pirates by an eleven run margin of victory to clinch the pennant.
-The Dodgers' 12-1 blowout win in Game 4 was the largest margin of victory in an LCS game, which would be matched by the New York Yankees in Game 3 of the 2004 ALCS before they fell in seven games to the Boston Red Sox.
+The Dodgers' 12–1 blowout win in Game 4 was the largest margin of victory in an LCS game, which would be broken by the Atlanta Braves in the fifth and seventh games of the 1996 NLCS.

 This was the first of three NL pennants won by the Dodgers during the 1970s, as they would win it again in 1977 and 1978, defeating the Philadelphia Phillies both times.

 The Pirates would return to the NLCS the next year, but were swept by the Cincinnati Reds.
-They would win their next pennant in 1979.
+They would win their next pennant in 1979 over the Reds in a sweep.